The 8 most comfortable football boots 2023

 READ | Our guide on how to find the right size of football boots for you.

-What are the most comfortable football boots in 2022?
+Which are the most comfortable football boots in 2023?

 Of course, comfort is completely subjective, and how well a particular boot fits will depend entirely on your own preferences and foot shape.